Khammouane province: Protected areas

 The province's forest areas consists of three reserve areas.
-These are the Nakai-Nam Theun National Park, which covers an area of 352,200 ha of the Annamite mountains and the adjacent Nakai Plateau in the provinces of Khammouane and Bolikhamxay, the Hin Namno National Park with an area of 86,229 ha, and the Phou Hin Poun National Biodiversity Conservation Area with an area of 150,000 ha.
-These forests have many natural caves.
+These are the Nakai-Nam Theun National Park, which covers an area of 352,200 ha of the Annamite Range and the adjacent Nakai Plateau in the provinces of Khammouane and Bolikhamxay, the Hin Namno National Park with an area of 86,229 ha, and the Phou Hin Poun National Biodiversity Conservation Area with an area of 150,000 ha.
+These forests have natural caves.

-In 1996, Western scientists discovered a rodent in Khammouan representing a mammal family that had been previously known only from fossils.
-The Laotian rock rat or kha-nyou (Laonastes aenigmamus), also called the "rat-squirrel", was formally described as a new species in 2005.
-The species was first described in a 2005 article by Paulina Jenkins and coauthors, who considered the animal to be distinct from all living rodents.
-They placed it in a new family, Laonastidae.
-It is in the monotypic genus Laonastes.'
+In 1996, scientists discovered a rodent in Khammouan belonging to a taxonomic family (Laonastidae) that had been previously known only from fossils.
+The Laotian rock rat or kha-nyou (Laonastes aenigmamus), also called the "rat-squirrel", was formally described as a new species in a 2005 article by Paulina Jenkins et al., who considered the animal to be distinct from all living rodents.

-Species of mammals, some discovered relatively recently, include the following (Robichaud 2005): saola, giant muntjac, Roosevelt's muntjac, Truong Son muntjac, Indochinese warty pig, Heude's pig, Annamite striped rabbit, Javan rhinoceros (Rhinoceros sondaicus annamiticus), Indochinese tiger, and Asian elephant.
+Other mammals living in the province include the following: saola, giant muntjac, Roosevelt's muntjac, Truong Son muntjac, Indochinese warty pig, Heude's pig, Annamite striped rabbit, Javan rhinoceros (Rhinoceros sondaicus annamiticus), Indochinese tiger, and Asian elephant.